-Find 3 articles (published in a Q1 level journal within last five years) on the same sub-topic of your presentation.
+Find 3 articles (published in a Q1 level journal within last five years) on the same topic as your presentation.
 These articles must focus on a similar and narrowed-down problem.
 Do not chose articles with broad/unrelated research topics, since you will not be able to make connections among these.
 Consider your term paper as a meta-analysis of a very focused research topic, where different research groups have been recently working on it.
 After finding your favorite 3 articles, read them thoroughly and learn all the scientific terms and vocabulary therein.
-Deadline to upload your term paper on Sucourse is last day of courses.